arm-university/RPi-Pico-projects-for-schools/Markdown.md

 **PRO _TIP_**

-**Pimoroni's GitHub repository has an example called noise.py which will show you how to play a variety of sounds—and in fact a whole song—on the Pimoroni buzzer.**
+**Pimoroni's GitHub repository has an example called noise.py which will show you how to play a variety of sounds (and in fact a whole song) on the Pimoroni buzzer.**
 ____

 ### 5